 Welcome to our special guide to the absolute best Austin restaurants.
 It only takes a day or two in this capital city to realize that it’s nothing short of a foodie mecca.
 With restaurants new and old bursting at the seams, it can be overwhelming and challenging to sort the exceptional from the mediocre.
-Which is exactly why we’ve generated a tried and true list of the absolute best restaurants in Austin to satisfy all of your gastronomic needs.
+Which is exactly why we’ve created this tried and true guide of the absolute best restaurants in Austin to satisfy all of your gastronomic needs.

 How to Choose the Best Restaurants in Austin

-Fresa’s is one of the best Austin restaurants that will blow your mind with their incredibly delicious menu items, several of which are healthy and oh so delicious.
+Fresa’s is one of the best Austin restaurants that serves incredibly delicious menu items, several of which are healthy and oh so delicious.
 It’s the perfect spot for when you’re craving a salad that actually tastes good and will fill you up.
 Or if you’re feeling something a little more substantial, their tacos are fantastic and we strongly recommend the La Fresa so you can enjoy one of their best menu offerings- the pulled achiote chicken.
 The Mexican street corn is TDF and will never say no to their guacamole.
 Dine in at the South First location or DRIVE THRU (not kidding) their ever so convenient 9th and Lamar location.

 After sampling dozens (and dozens) of burgers at the best restaurants in Austin we finally found the burger of our dreams at Salt and Time.
 Picture a 1/2 pound beef patty made of daily steak trimmings including ribeye and other high-quality cuts, served with aioli, sour pickles, and beef fat french fries and you have our favorite burger in all of Austin.
 The juiciness and flavor in this burger will make your carnivore heart sing.

-Austin is a city filled with delicious pizza but when it comes to the best Austin restaurants where we narrow suggestions down, we recommend Bufalina in a heartbeat!
-Serving up incredible Neapolitan pizza, the delicate wood-fired crust combined with fresh toppings and mozzarella will make your heart sing.
-Both the OG location (Cesar Chavez) and Bufalina Due are equally as fantastic but menus differ ever so slightly.
+Austin is a city filled with delicious pizza but when it comes to the best Austin restaurants that serve pizza, we always recommend Bufalina in a heartbeat.
+Serving up incredible Neapolitan pizza, the delicate wood-fired crust combined with fresh toppings and mozzarella at Bufalina will make your heart sing.
 Try a margherita pizza for your first time or the fresca for something light and delicious.

 12. Fusion: Kemuri Tatsu Ya

-There is no other restaurant in the world like Kemuri Tatsu Ya and it’s hands down one of the best Austin restaurants you can dine at.
-They serve Japanese dishes with a Texan/barbecue influence and it’s all truly TDF.
-There are so many incredible things to try on the menu but a few must order items: smoked melt-in-your-mouth bisket, kurobuta pork belly, Tokyo street corn, the BBQ tsukemen ramen with brisket & smoked jalapeño.
-Great place for date night, birthday dinner, or catching up with girlfriends- the patio is fantastic, even in the 100 degree Texas heat.
+There is no other restaurant in the world like Kemuri Tatsu Ya and it’s hands down one of the best Austin restaurants.
+They serve Japanese dishes with a Texan/barbecue flair and it’s all truly TDF.
+There are so many incredible things to try on the menu but a few must-order items: smoked melt-in-your-mouth brisket, kurobuta pork belly, Tokyo street corn, and the BBQ tsukemen ramen with brisket & smoked jalapeño.
+Kemuri is a great place for date night, birthday dinner, or catching up with girlfriends- the patio is fantastic, even in the 100 degree Texas heat.

 10. Tex Mex: Valentina’s Tex Mex

-Suerte means “lucky” in Spanish, but the food here is in-cred-ible and is by no means a stroke of luck.
+Suerte means “lucky” in Spanish, but the cuisine at this Austin favorite is in-cred-ible and is by no means a stroke of luck.
 We swoon over the food here and they’re definitely one of the best restaurants in Austin.
 When you dine at Suerte, try as many things as you can stomach but whatever you do, don’t miss the suadero tacos.
 They’re at a much higher price point than your typical taco joint in Austin but worth all the hype and every last penny.
 Your server will try to tell you that the tacos are meant to be shared, but if you don’t we certainly won’t judge.
-Additionally, you must try the goat shoulder barbacoa- also to die for.

 Veracruz All Natural is like the perfect best friend- always there for you through thick and thin.
 The OG food truck is the most well-known location, but all other nearby brick and mortar stores serve the same high-quality food.
 Both the breakfast and lunchtime tacos are standout delicious, but if you can only pick between one or the other, come for breakfast.
 Start with chips and salsa (we drool just thinking about their perfect molcajete salsa) and order as many breakfast tacos as you can reasonably enjoy (for most people that’s two).
 The Migas Originales is classic perfection but the Migas Poblanas also takes the cake when you want to change things up a bit.
 Wash all of the deliciousness down with one of their enormous aguas frescas- mango or watermelon preferably.
 Without fail one of the best restaurants in Austin.